dbis-uibk/CFX-Metric/README.md

 ## Folders

-* **processed_data**: contains three subfolders, one for each dataset.
-In each dataset folder lies the raw data files.
+* **Experiments Results**: contains all the checkpoint recommenders we used for Tables and all the outputs of the explainers and metrics we used for tables and figures in paper
 * **code**: contains several code notebooks:
   - data_processing - code related to the preprocessing step for preparing data to run with our models.
   - help_functions - includes the framework's functions that are being used in all notebooks.